fautore/vulkan-demos/README.md

 # Demos
 Here is a list of available demos:

-- `hello-triangle`: Where 'vulkan-tutorial.com' leaves you
+- `vulkan-tutorial`: Where 'vulkan-tutorial.com' leaves you
 - `sierpinsky-triangle-2d`: dynamic view of a 2-dimensional sierpinsky triangle with custom user defined depth

 ## how to run a demo ?